My exprience at FTTA was fantastic and so informative. It was very entertaining and it was a pleasure coming to class.

-Distance students complete the same learning activities and assessments as class based students.
-Once enrolled, we send you the course resources or you are given online access.
-You are allocated a trainer who is there to guide and support you all the way.
+Distance students complete the same learning activities and assessments as class based students including viewing class lectures.
+You will be allocated a trainer who is there to guide and support you all the way.
 Each module comes with videos, activities and assessments.
-Once you have completed each module send it in to be marked.
+Once you have completed each module, your assessor will mark you work and provide you with feedback.

 There are no exams, essays or tests.
 Most assessments are short answer or activity based.
 Some courses have projects such as posters, portfolios and other hands-on activities.
 Rarely do students fail or not complete a course unless they decide to withdraw.

-The majority of students who enrol haven’t been in a classroom for years.
+The majority of students who enrol, haven’t been in a classroom or studied for years.
 Our trainers are experienced and skilled practitioners who are there to help you every step of the way.
-The average age of an FTTA student is 36 so we understand the pressures and commitments of adult learners.
+We specialise in providing training and assessment services to busy adult learners.
+The average student age is 37 - so we understand the pressures and stresses that come with studying and learning later in life.

-Student have up to 18 months to complete their qualification however most students complete their course in a shorter period of time.
-It all depends on life experience, training, study per week etc. Most of our students have experience with caring roles (such as children) and lots of life experience (even in other industries) so they may complete the program easier and quicker.
+Student are allocated a set time to complete their course, however most students finish in a shorter period of time.
+It all depends on life experience, training, study time per week etc. Most of our students have experience with caring roles (such as children) and lots of life and work experience.
+These transferrable skills and experiences provide a solid basis for adult learners to begin a new career.